Anveshrithaa/Bone-fracture-detection-using-machine-learning/README.md

 # Bone-Fracture-Detection-
-Detecting the location of bone fracture in a given x-ray image
+Detecting the location of bone fracture in a given x-ray image using machine learning

 ### To run the project
 * Clone the repository: `git clone https://github.com/Anveshrithaa/bone-fracture-detection.git`